top of page

 They have a significant role in community panning and co-production, influencing policy and decision making processes, being the driving force behind community change and development, and improving National Outcomes at a local level.

-SLCVO's Role in Community Planning and Co-production
+SLCVO's Role in Community Planning

 As the HTSIs rural partner we are funded to: